-TABLE C-15 User Manage Command ment Commands (Continued) Definition update-file-user Updates an existing entry in the keyfile using the specified user_name, user_password and groups.
+TABLE C-15 User Management Commands (Continued) Command Definition update-file-user Updates an existing entry in the keyfile using the specified user_name, user_password and groups.
 Multiple groups can be entered by separating them, with a colon (:). list-file-users Creates a list of file users supported by file realm authentication. list-file-groups Administers file users and groups supported by the file realm authentication.
 This command lists available groups in the file user.